Coarse-Grained Boltzmann Generators: Coarse-Grained Boltzmann Generators

 \begin{mdframed}[style=MyFrame2] \begin{restatable}{proposition}{propcom} Let $p^*(\mathbf{R}) \propto e^{-\beta U^*(\mathbf{R})}$ be the true marginal and $p_\eta(\mathbf{R}) \propto e^{-\beta U_\eta(\mathbf{R})}$ the learned distribution.
 If $p^*$ satisfies a Logarithmic Sobolev Inequality (LSI) with constant $\rho > 0$.
 Then, the Kullback-Leibler divergence between the learned and true distributions is bounded by the expected squared force error:

-\end{restatable} \end{mdframed} While global LSI conditions are strong assumptions for multimodal PMFs~\cite{vempala2019rapid}, this proposition theoretically motivates minimizing force errors as a proxy for distributional accuracy.
-This is important for the subsequent importance sampling step, as the quality of the reweighted ensemble depends directly on the divergence between the learned target and the true marginal.
+\end{restatable} \end{mdframed} While global LSI conditions are strong assumptions for multimodal PMFs~\cite{vempala2019rapid}, this result motivates force matching as a proxy for distributional accuracy.
+This is relevant for importance sampling, where performance depends on the divergence between the learned and true marginal distributions.